martinemde/martinemde.github.io/_posts/2024-12-21-how-to-convert-to-rails-params-expect.md

 After making the easiest changes, search for `permit` and find anything with multi-line or more complicated code.

 Once you've converted everything, run your tests.
-There might be some things that broke

-The most common reason is going to be the newe explicit array syntax in `params.expect`.
+There might be some things that broke The most common reason for test failures will probably be the new params array syntax.

-## Missing Explicit Arrays
+## Explicit Arrays

 Because `params.expect` requires explicitly declaring expected Arrays, you'll need to fix those manually where they occur.
 This is because `params.permit` did not distinguish between `[:key]` meaning an array of hashes, or a single hash.